 Chronic Perspective focuses on the tension and trauma that I hold in my queer, trans, chronically sick, white, disabled body.
-This work uses photographic imagery from an Iphone that I then turn into paint-by-number canvases.
-These photographic paintings speak to form, medium, and constitution and unintentionally begin to explore a history in which cisgender abielst subjectivity has dominated.
-I push up against traditional painting techniques and hold space for these to be seen beyond the trajectory of painting but rather of that of image-making.
+This work uses photographic imagery from an iPhone that I then turn into paint-by-number canvases.
+These photographic paintings speak to form, medium, and constitution and unintentionally begin to explore a history in which cisgender ableist subjectivity has dominated.
+I push up against traditional painting techniques and hold space for these to be seen beyond the trajectory of painting but rather of that of image making.

-Through taking these photographs, that due to the nature of being hospitalized and experiencing trauma, I do not remember taking, I offer a new self-narrative as I meticulously paint each image.
+Through taking these photographs, which due to the nature of being hospitalized and experiencing trauma, I do not remember taking, I offer a new self-narrative as I meticulously paint each image.
 My body becomes the subject of my own narrative, somehow objectifying my own body and point of view.
-My genderless body and perspective in each of these images show the disconnected nature of being hospitalized and the erasure of self, time, loss, and the vulnerability that a body has within this positionality.
+My genderless body and perspective in each of these images show the disconnected nature of being hospitalized and concepts of time, loss, erasure of self, and the vulnerability that a body has within this positionality.

-These paintings become a voice for myself to claim agency in my own historic experiences, regardless of my ability to remember the moments they occurred.
-There are currently thirteen paintings with the goal being to complete twenty-five total.
+These paintings become a voice for me to claim agency in my own historical experiences, regardless of my ability to remember the moments they occurred.